 (See also Overview of Bone Disorders in Children.)

-Osgood-Schlatter disease is an osteochondrosis, which is a group of disorders of the growth plates that occur when the child is growing rapidly.
+Köhler bone disease is an osteochondrosis, which is a group of disorders of the growth plate of bones that occur when the child is growing rapidly.
 Doctors are not sure what causes osteochondrosis, but the disorders do seem to run in families.
-Köhler bone disease, Legg-Calvé-Perthes disease, and Scheuermann disease are other osteochondroses.
+Osgood-Schlatter disease, Legg-Calvé-Perthes disease, and Scheuermann disease are other osteochondroses.